skeller1/extr/readme.md

 ## TODO

-* declaration of directable controller actions with xml and yaml in initializer file
+* declaration of directable controller actions with xml and yaml in initializer file, 80%
-* json form post handling (upload files)
+* json form post handling (upload files), 90%

 ## License